John Collins Warren (surgeon, born 1778)

 John Collins Warren (August 1, 1778 – May 4, 1856) was an American surgeon.
+He was a founder of the New England Journal of Medicine and was the third president of the American Medical Association.
+He was the first Dean of Harvard Medical School and a founding member of the Massachusetts General Hospital.
 In 1846 he gave permission to William T.G.
 Morton to provide ether anesthesia while Warren performed a minor surgical procedure.
 News of this first public demonstration of surgical anesthesia quickly circulated around the world.
-He was a founder of the New England Journal of Medicine and was the third president of the American Medical Association.
-He was the first Dean of Harvard Medical School and a founding member of the Massachusetts General Hospital.

 Biography

 Born in Boston, he was the son of John Warren, well-known doctor, Harvard professor, and a founder of the Harvard Medical School and the nephew of Dr. Joseph Warren.
-He graduated from Harvard College in 1797, then began the study of medicine with his father.
+While attending Harvard College, he co-founded the Hasty Pudding Club in 1795.
+He graduated in 1797, then began the study of medicine with his father.
 In 1799, he continued his medical studies in London and Paris and Edinburgh, including work with the pioneer anatomist Sir Astley Cooper (1768–1841).
 He graduated with an M.D. from the University of Edinburgh Medical School in 1801.
 Upon his return to America in 1802, Warren entered into partnership with his father and also assisted him with anatomical lectures, dissections, and demonstrations at Harvard Medical School.

 By 1806, Warren had begun performing cataract extractions for a condition which was most likely angle-closure glaucoma.

 He was named Adjunct Professor of Anatomy and Surgery in 1806, then, at his father's death in 1815, assumed the Hersey Professorship of Anatomy and Surgery, which post he held until retirement in 1847.
 During this time, Warren played a leading role in establishing New England's first medical journal, The New England Journal of Medicine and Surgery (first issue January 1812), which subsequently evolved into today's New England Journal of Medicine.
 He was also active in the Anthology Club.

 Warren was the first dean of Harvard Medical School (1816–1819) and promoted its move from Cambridge to Boston.
 Harvard presented him with an honorary medical degree in 1819.
 He was a founding member of Massachusetts General Hospital and served as the facility's first surgeon.
 He held an appointment on the hospital staff until 1853 and was then on its Board of Consultation until his death.
+He was also a member of the Boston Society of Natural History.
+He became a member in 1834, and became the president on May 5, 1847.
+He held this position until his death.
 Over the course of his long career, Warren assembled an extraordinary teaching collection of anatomical and pathological specimens, which he presented to Harvard in 1847 along with $5000.
 This was the beginning of the Warren Anatomical Museum.